futuroptimist/pr-reaper/README.md

 - `GH_TOKEN` if set (recommended) — provide a **Personal Access Token (classic)** with `repo` and `read:org`, saved as `PR_REAPER_TOKEN`, exported as `GH_TOKEN` in the job.
 The workflow fails if `repo` scope is missing and warns when `read:org` is absent.
-- Otherwise, it may fall back to `GITHUB_TOKEN` or be unauthenticated. `GITHUB_TOKEN` is only scoped to the current repo, so cross-repo searches will return nothing.
+- Otherwise, it falls back to `GITHUB_TOKEN` with a notice. `GITHUB_TOKEN` is scoped to the current repo only, so cross-repo searches will return nothing.

 If you provide the `org` input, the token must include `read:org` scope or the workflow will exit early with an error.

-If no token is detected, `gh` cannot determine the current user, or `repo` scope is missing, the workflow fails early with an error to avoid silently returning zero results.
+If no token is detected, or `GITHUB_TOKEN` has been disabled in repo settings, the workflow fails early with an error to avoid silently returning zero results.

+When `GITHUB_TOKEN` is used, `gh` may be unable to resolve the user login.
+The workflow falls back to `github.actor` for the author input in that case.

 Tip: The workflow prints `gh auth status` and `gh api user --jq .login` so you can verify which identity `gh` is using.